sherlock-audit/2024-02-telcoin-platform-audit-update-judging/README.md

 The protocol team fixed this issue in PR/commit https://github.com/telcoin/telcoin-contracts/pull/3.

+**spacegliderrrr**

+Fix looks good, blacklisted addresses can no longer send and receive tokens.

+**sherlock-admin4**

+The Lead Senior Watson signed off on the fix.

 # Issue M-2: Not all ERC20 tokens can be bridged because of hardcoded `PREDICATE_ADDRESS`

 Source: https://github.com/sherlock-audit/2024-02-telcoin-platform-audit-update-judging/issues/26